-LANG0004 : Introdu tion to Spanish and Spanish American Literature

-3 credits Assessment: 100% coursework.

-2nd semester only
+LANG0004 : Introduction to Spanish and Spanish American Literature 3 credits Assessment: 100% coursework.
+2nd semester only Assessment.
+100 /6 Coursework.

-The course will introduce students to the basics of Spanish and Spanish American Literature and will briefly analyse the representation of educated and popular culture in Spanish and Hispanic literature as well as their relationship with others, particularly Asian literature.
-These objectives will be tackled in four ways:
+The course will introduce students to the basics of Spanish and Spanish American Literature and will briefly analyse the representation of educated and popular culture in Spanish and Hispanic literature.
+These objectives will be tackled in three ways:

-- (a) presenting a brief history of Spanish and Spanish American literature (illustrated with a selection of texts from different genres); - (b) focusing on literature as a representation of educated and popular culture; - (c) examining this literature as represented in films; - (d) exploring the influence of Asian literature on Spanish and Spanish American literature.
+- (a) presenting a brief history of Spanish and Spanish American literature (illustrated with a selection of texts from different genres); - (b) focusing on literature as a representation of educated and popular culture; - (c) examining this literature as represented in films;